ethereum/remix-ide/docs/index.rst

 Welcome to Remix's documentation!
 =====================================

-**Remix IDE** is used for the entire journey of smart contract development by users of any knowledge level.
+**Remix IDE** is used for the entire journey of smart contract development by users at every knowledge level.
 It requires no setup, fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
-The IDE comes in 2 flavors as well as a VSCode extension:
+The IDE comes in 2 flavors (web app or desktop app) and as a VSCode extension.

 **Remix Online IDE**, see: `https://remix.ethereum.org <https://remix.ethereum.org>`__